EZ80VEGA/data_analysis_portfolio/README.md

 ## Contents

 ## Projects
+In order to exemplify what I have learned here I try to apply those newly learned skills.

 ## Certificates
 To reinforce that I have taken the time to further my learning here are my achievements.